Consistory: Cardinal-designate John Dew, from the periphery to Rome

-The Archbishop of Wellington, John Atcherley Dew, is one of the 20 men who will be created cardinal this Saturday in the extraordinary Consistory.
+The Archbishop of Wellington, John Atcherley Dew, is one of the 20 men who will be created cardinal this Saturday in the Ordinary Consistory.
 Few were more surprised than he was to learn his name was on the Holy Father’s list.
 In fact speaking to Vatican Radio he confides that he learned about his appointment to the College of Cardinals via text message.

 Listen to Cardinal-designate Dew’s full interview with Emer McCarthy:

 “It was three o’clock in the morning in New Zealand, and the Holy Father had said the Angelus and announced the new cardinals and I heard my phone beeping with messages saying congratulations and prayers for you and I had no idea what it was about”.

 Together with the Bishop of Tonga, Bishop Soane Patita Paini Mafi, he travelled from the other side of the world to receive his red hat and bring to his fellow cardinals the concerns of the young churches on the peripheries.
 These include the very real impact of global warming on the people of the pacific islands, the plague of human trafficking and care of migrants – all issues that echo with Pope Francis.

 However, in the two days of meetings ahead of Saturday’s celebration, he together with the 19 other new members of the College of Cardinals will be briefed on the pace of the reform of the Roman Curia.
 Cardinal-designate says Pope Francis’ choice of new cardinals not only reflects his reaching out to local churches but his desire to bring the voice of peripheral churches to the heart of the Vatican.